alexek1987/ninja-profiles/README.md

 the idea was to stay true to the mock up but also add my own slick and clean details to it and I also chose a few features which I hadn't done before, such as the infinite infinite scroll feature.

+## Thought behind design of code

+I wanted to keep the app simple, and not over-engieer it.
+That's my instead of splitting up some of the logic in the AllNinjaProfiles component and using global state, for example.
+Both filtering and mapping through the object and logic for infinite scroll is in there.
+Instead in using a custom hook to keep the fetching seperate.

 ## Installation notes

 -Clone repo